huggingface/blog/textgen-pipe-gaudi.md

 thumbnail: /blog/assets/textgen-pipe-gaudi/thumbnail.png
 authors:
 - user: siddjags
+  guest: true
 ---

 # Text-Generation Pipeline on Habana Gaudi2 Accelerator

-With the Generative AI (GenAI) revolution in full swing, text-generation with open-source transformer models like Llama-2 has become the talk of the town.
+With the Generative AI (GenAI) revolution in full swing, text-generation with open-source transformer models like Llama 2 has become the talk of the town.
 AI enthusiasts as well as developers are looking to leverage the generative abilities of such models for their own use cases and applications.
-This article will demonstrate how easy it is to generate text with the Llama-2 family of models (7b, 13b and 70b) using Optimum Habana and a custom pipeline class.
-You will then be able to generate text with only a few lines of code.
+This article shows how easy it is to generate text with the Llama 2 family of models (7b, 13b and 70b) using Optimum Habana and a custom pipeline class – you'll be able to run the models with just a few lines of code!

 ## Prerequisites
+Since the Llama 2 models are part of a gated repo, you need to request access if you haven't done it already.
+First, you have to visit the [Meta website](https://ai.meta.com/resources/models-and-libraries/llama-downloads) and accept the terms and conditions.
+After you are granted access by Meta (it can take a day or two), you have to request access [in Hugging Face](https://huggingface.co/meta-llama/Llama-2-7b-hf), using the same email address you provided in the Meta form.

+After you are granted access, please login to your Hugging Face account by running the following command (you will need an access token, which you can get from [your user profile page](https://huggingface.co/settings/tokens)):
 Since the Llama-2 models are part of a gated repo, you need to request access [here](https://huggingface.co/meta-llama/Llama-2-7b-hf).
 Make sure that the email address you provide is the same as your Hugging Face account.
 After you are granted access, login to your Hugging Face account by running the following command (you will require an access token).

 ```bash